Mega Man 11: Plot

-After the flashback ends with Wily waking up disturbed, he suddenly remembers the Double Gear System and begins plotting.
+After the flashback ends with Wily waking up disturbed, he suddenly remembers the Double Gear System from his dream of the past and begins plotting.

 Meanwhile, at his lab, Light, Roll, and Auto are checking up on eight of the latest generation models of Robot Masters for maintenance.
 Just as they finish with one, Wily barges into the lab and tells Light that he has perfected the Double Gear system before using its Speed Gear to capture the Robot Masters.
-Mega Man demands Wily release them, but he instead leaves with the robots.
-Light explains to Mega Man about the Double Gear System and its capabilities, warning him that if Wily really has perfected it, he will not stand a chance.
-Seeing Mega Man's determination, Light reveals that he kept and repaired the prototype Double Gear System that Wily used to own.
-After briefly warning Mega Man of its risks, Light installs the Double Gear into Mega Man after several days to help him combat Wily's forces.
+Mega Man demands Wily release them, but he kidnaps the robots and takes them away with the intention to use them as test subjects for the Double Gear System and his new evil scheme.
+Dr. Light explains to Mega Man about the Double Gear System and its capabilities, warning him that he won't stand a chance with his power alone.
+Seeing Mega Man's determination, he reveals that he kept and repaired Wily's prototype Double Gear System.
+After briefly warning him of its risks, he reluctantly installs the Double Gear into Mega Man to help him combat Wily's forces, and a few days later, Mega Man is ready to fight.

-After defeating four Robot Masters, Light explains to Mega Man that the Double Gear system was partly responsible for him and Wily falling out.
-Light believed that if robots were given the power to think for themselves, they could be true partners with humans.
-Wily, however, stated that even robots who think independently would be mere tools to humans, but by giving them power and speed boosts, then humans would finally respect robots for what they are and any robot could be a hero with the Double Gear System installed.
-However, when the committee chose Light over Wily, the latter stormed off never forgiving his old friend for not even giving him a chance.

-Back in the present, Light muses if he had shown him there was a way to work together instead of telling him that he was wrong, they might have remained friends.
-Light then gives Mega Man the Rush Jet modification for Rush (Mega Man's robotic pet dog) with Mega Man then setting off to defeat the remaining Robot Masters.
+After Mega Man defeats four Robot Masters, Dr. Light explains to him that back in their university days, the Double Gear System was partly responsible for their decisive disagreement alongside their different ideals, to the point that the dispute had to be solved by a committee.
+He believed that if robots were given the power to think for themselves, they could be true partners with humans, while Wily believed that even robots who think independently would be mere tools to humans, but by giving them power and speed boosts with the Double Gear System, then humans would finally respect robots for what they are and any robot could become a hero.
+However, Light objected to Wily's research because he was concerned about the side effects of the Double Gear System, as it would push the robots that have it equipped past their limits, the resulting severe strain on their systems would be too dangerous for them and that there would be terrible consequences if it ended up in the wrong hands.
+The committee chose Light's research over Wily's, and the latter, bitter and feeling that his old friend had been favoured over him yet again, broke his prototype, stormed off and never forgave him.
+Back in the present, Dr. Light sadly wonders if he had shown him there was a way to work together instead of just telling him that he was wrong, they might have remained friends.
+He then gives Mega Man the Rush Jet modification for Rush (Mega Man's robotic pet dog) with Mega Man then setting off to defeat the remaining Robot Masters.